-Types of Concrete Sealer
+Types of Concrete Sealers

 When choosing concrete sealers, it’s helpful to know the range of available options.
-Each type of sealer has qualities that help it excel in different applications, so the following breaks down some of the most important characteristics of concrete sealers.
+Each type of sealer has qualities that help it excel in different applications, so the following information breaks down some of the most important characteristics of concrete sealers.

 Penetrating sealers seal the pores of concrete below the surface.
 They form a chemical barrier that shields against intrusion by moisture and chemicals such as ice melt products.

 They form a thin, protective film that provides good protection from moisture and chloride penetration while still allowing water vapor to escape from the slab.
-Available in different sheen levels, acrylic can be used to enhance colored, stamped, or exposed aggregate concrete in either indoor or outdoor applications.
-Outdoors, it is ultraviolet (UV) resistant, and it does not yellow.
+Available in different sheen levels, acrylic concrete sealers can be used to enhance colored, exposed, or stamped concrete in either interior or exterior concrete surfaces.
+Outdoors, an acrylic sealer will be ultraviolet (UV) resistant and will not turn yellow.

 These durable sealers are often used for floors in high-traffic areas, such as garages and basements, or for concrete countertops.
 Epoxy sealers are subject to yellowing when exposed to UV light, so they are limited to interior use.
 Most are two-part products that must be mixed before application.

 Polyurethane concrete sealers provide a protective film that is twice as thick as acrylic but not as thick as epoxy.
 Available in either water- or solvent-based formulations and a range of sheen levels, polyurethane provides excellent abrasion and chemical resistance.
 It is suitable for both interior and exterior applications, where it provides a non-yellowing, transparent, and durable finish.